GovTechSG/seed-documentation/support/troubleshooting-issues.md

 1. Search for *Add or Remove Programs* in the search bar.
 2. Ensure that Cloudflare Warp shows up as an installed program.

 ![cf](/images/cf-installed.png)

 3. Search for *Run* in the search bar and run *services.msc*.
 4. Ensure that Cloudflare WARP is a running service.

 ![cf run](/images/cf-running.png)

 5. If Cloudflare WARP is not installed or not running, refer to [troubleshooting Cloudflare issues](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues).

 **Ensure that Cloudflare is authenticated and verified**

 1. Open the taskbar, right-click on the Cloudflare Warp icon, and then click on *Preference*.
 2. Navigate to *Account* and ensure that you are authenticated with the team name *gccgovsg*.

 ![acc-cf](/images/acc-cf.png)

 3. If Cloudflare WARP is not authenticated to *gccgovsg*, refer to [troubleshooting issues](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues).

-**For any other Cloudflare issues, refer to the [troubleshooting documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues).**
+**For any other Cloudflare issues, refer to the Cloudflare troubleshooting information in the relevant section on this page.**

 #### Intune